derangga/themovie-flutter/README.md

 ## App Module Structure 🧬

 This app use modularization to isolates data transmission for each feature.
-See this [video](https://youtu.be/PZBg5DIzNww?t=1454) how Yigit explain about data isolate on each module.
+See this [video](https://youtu.be/PZBg5DIzNww?t=281) how Florina explain about modlarization.
 <br></br>
 <p align="center">
   <img src="screenshots/modular.png" />